-The relevant analysers, instruments and sensors shall be brought to their normal operating condition according to the recommendations of their manufacturer.
-The analysers, instruments and sensors shall be operated at their specified temperatures, pressures and flows.
+The relevant analysers, instruments, and sensors shall be brought to their normal operating condition according to the recommendations of their manufacturer.
+The analysers, instruments, and sensors shall be operated at their specified temperatures, pressures and flows.

 3.4.2.
 General procedure